ZeaInc/gltf-loader/README.md

 # About the gLTF-Loader

-The GLTF loader enables loading of gLTF, gLTF Binary, and gLTF Drako files into Zea Engine.
+The gLTF loader enables loading of gLTF, gLTF Binary, and gLTF Drako files into Zea Engine.

-Note: the GLTF Loader plugin does not support all the various advanced material configurations available in GLTF.
+Note: the gLTF Loader plugin does not support all the various advanced material configurations available in gLTF.
 Features such as sheen, clear-coat are not currently supported, as these would first need to be supported by the engine.